 Red Wine Vinegar, Shallot, and Garlic Reduction Sauce for Steaks

 I made this the first time and turned around to see my dinner quests licking their plates.
 Of course, one was my brother, he didn't think I'd catch him and he was leading the way, but it was still a good indication of how well this sauce turned out.

 As much as I love my grill, there is one major drawback, and that is there are no pan juices with a grill.
 Pan juices and the little brown bits stuck to the skillet are the key ingredients to this gorgeous sauce.
 Those bits are called fond, and we are certainly fond of them.
 They have amazing flavor.

-In this sauce you're using a technique called deglazing—using a liquid to pull those beautiful bits off the pan and into the sauce—where they will amaze your taste buds instead of going down the drain or into the dishwasher.
+In this sauce, you're using a technique called deglazing—using a liquid to pull those beautiful bits off the pan and into the sauce—where they will amaze your taste buds instead of going down the drain or into the dishwasher.
 They do nobody any good there.
 Instead, use a wooden spoon to scrape them up and work them into your sauce, where they'll make you look like a rock star.

 Give this a shot - this sauce will work with any steak that takes a hot, quick sear.
-Filet, NY Strip, heck—stick it on a porterhouse!
+Filet, NY Strip, sirloin, t-bone - heck—stick it on a porterhouse!
 This recipe serves two well, and it doubles very easily.

 You'll first need to pan sear a steak.
-Cast iron is best because it can handle the high heat and maintain a nice even temperature.
+A cast iron skillet is best because it can handle the high heat and maintain a nice even temperature.
 Cast iron also heats very evenly, and maintains an even temperature with no hot spots.
 If you are cooking a thick steak and need to finish in the oven, cast iron can handle it.

-Once the steak come out of the skillet, place it on a plate, cover it with foil, and turn the heat to medium.
+Once the steak comes out of the skillet, place it on a plate, cover it with foil, and turn the heat to medium.
 Then you'll need:

 - 1/4 cup good beef stock - preferably homemade

 - 1/4 cup red wine vinegar